aaronjlzhao/memorwise/README.md

 # memorwise
-Vocabulary learning website that gamifies the process of learning English vocabulary
+Firebase-powered vocabulary learning website that gamifies the process of learning English vocabulary for Chinese-speaking students